privilegeescalation/.org/content/stories/humble-beginnings.md

 ## The Moment

-It was then that I realized that I had been detaching inner self from my body my entire life.
+It was then that I realized that I had been detaching my inner self from my body my entire life.

 I was truly reckless because my body was a **nuisance at best**.
 An ugly and broken vehicle for me to travel through this universe.